 2020 Call for Abstracts

-Abstract submission deadline 16th February 2020
+Abstract submission is now closed (the deadline was 16th February 2020)

 The University of Leeds, Leeds Institute of Health Sciences, is hosting the annual SAPC conference, which showcases the latest research and education in academic primary care.

 - Presentations: long orals (15 min slots: 10 min presentation + 5 min Q&A) or short orals (5 min slots: 3 min presentation + 2 min Q&A) - review criteria - submission form no longer available

 - to submit a presentation abstract please set up a user account when prompted once you click on the submission form above

 - Interactive workshops - submission form and review criteria

 - Creative enquiry and how to submit - review criteria

 The Scientific Committee is particularly keen to receive abstracts outlining research, education and policy which speak to our conference theme: Living and Dying Well.